mgajda/less-arbitrary/towards-better-union.md

 [^8]: May sound similar until we consider adding more information to the
     type.

-[^9]: It should be noted that many but not all type constraints are
+[^9]: Note that many but not all type constraints are semilattice.
-    semilattice.
 Please refer to the counting example below.

 [^10]: So both for ∀`a(<> a)` and ∀`a.(a<>)`,
        the result is kept in the `beyond` set.